coulas/dddsample/README.md

 dddsample
 =========

-a clone of ddd sample used as a populated sandbox
+a clone of ddd sample used as a populated sandbox.